Lily Seabird soars on stellar debut album

 “Fire Song” is a fuzzed-out indie rock centerpiece tune that showcases Seward’s potent lyrics and vocal talents, while she also adds crunching electric guitar and even saxophone, which she also plays.

 Elsewhere, “Girl” and the title track are both beautifully subdued melancholic gems.
-The former features Schneidman’s moody bowed bass work before kicking into a spellbinding offbeat drum-and-bass groove.
-And the latter is a quiet stunner adorned with Schneidman’s pretty synthesized strings and Cam Gilmour’s standup bass.
+The former features Cam Gilmour’s moody bowed bass work before kicking into a spellbinding offbeat drum-and-bass groove.
+And the latter is a quiet stunner adorned with Schneidman’s pretty synthesized strings and Gilmour’s standup bass.

 “This feeling came over me today,” sings Seward in gorgeously hushed vocals.
 “When I woke up, I wouldn’t feel the same / As I did when I was just a little child / The kind of person that hangs onto flowers for a while.”